blokrun/blok.run/readme.md

 ## Database
 1. `blok.run` use `MySQL` by default as a very simple solution.
-2. If you have very small project - you can usel SQLite, to store database in file and hold it in private repository.
-So you will have same information in localhost and production.
-More easy to develop.
+2. If you have a very small project - you can use SQLite, to store database in file and hold it in your private repository together with app files.
+You will have the same information in your localhost and production.
+That will be easy for your App Development.

 ## Screenshots
 ![blok.run CMS Dashboard](/public/blokrun/cms-home.png)